spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 ### Ask about one thing at a time <a id="one-thing"></a>

 One question, one answer.
 Ask for one thing at a time, and avoid open-ended questions without a clear answer.
-If you are proofing this, send me a message with the word "Read it"

 ### Avoid biased language & leading questions <a id="biased"></a>